eman-abc/SmartSketchAI/README.md

 SmartSketch.AI is a full-stack forensic facial composite platform that turns natural-language witness descriptions into iterative, refinable suspect portraits.
 Investigators interact through a chat-first interface while a LangGraph agent on the backend interprets each turn, routes to the appropriate generative tool, verifies output quality, and persists session state across restarts.
 Heavy GPU inference runs on Modal; the web API stays thin on Render; the React client ships on Vercel.

-This repository is the capstone implementation for a Bachelor of Engineering in Software Engineering project.
-It is designed as a production-shaped system: JWT authentication, audit hooks, structured agent state, serverless GPU workers, and explicit separation between orchestration policy and pixel synthesis.
+This repository is designed as a production-shaped system: JWT authentication, audit hooks, structured agent state, serverless GPU workers, and explicit separation between orchestration policy and pixel synthesis.